Peer Voss Cerro Cora 1124 CP1544 Asuncion, Paraguay pvoss@pvoss.de

 It is a rare combination of reasonable agricultural potential and rural gentry lifestyle.

 Until recently owners did not ask a premium when an estancia contained stately historic buildings, because they are costly to maintain.
 This has changed.
-Today a property with a fairly well maintained casco historico (“casco” meaning farmstead, or if stately, the mansion) and sufficient farmland to make it a viable operation, 300 hectare, grain-cattle combination, should cost US$3m (in both Argentina or Uruguay).
-We list some below offers historic estancias.
+Today a property with a fairly well maintained casco historico (“casco” meaning farmstead, or if stately, the mansion) and sufficient farmland to make it a viable operation, 300 hectare, grain-cattle combination, should cost US$2m (in both Argentina or Uruguay).

 pvoss@pvoss.de